JamshedAli18/JamshedAli18/README.md

 **`Data Scientist (ML/DL/Python, Scikit-learn , TensorFlow)`**

 I'm a passionate Data Scientist specializing in Machine Learning (ML) and Deep Learning (DL).
-I transform complex data into actionable insights using Python, TensorFlow, and PyTorch.
+I transform complex data into actionable insights using Python, scikit-learn , TensorFlow, and PyTorch.
 Dedicated to pushing the boundaries of AI technology, I create innovative solutions that make an impact.
 Explore my repositories for my latest projects and reach out for collaboration opportunities!

 <p align="left">
   <a href="https://github.com/Jamshedali18?tab=followers">